github/artifact-attestations-workflows/README.md

 This repository showcases how to use reusable workflows with your repository to generate [artifact attestations](https://docs.github.com/en/actions/security-guides/using-artifact-attestations-to-establish-provenance-for-builds).

-This allows you establish build provenance for artifacts built in your repositories.
+Artifact attestations allow you establish build provenance for artifacts built in your repositories.

 ## Background